Pegacraft/wizPy/README.md

 If you wanna apply changes, use `apply()` to send the updated state to the bulb.

 To retrieve the IPs of the lights you can use the `discover()` method.
-If everything worked this method will return a list containing all the IPs as strings.
+If everything worked, this method will return a list containing all the IPs as strings.